Ichijodani Asakura Clan Ruins

 The rest of the valley is free to explore, including the foundations of the Asakura Lords' residence.
 The only restored structure there is an ornate entrance gate at the center of the stone walls that encircle the former residence.
 Visitors can walk through the foundations and see several gardens that have been unearthed and restored.
 There are also several lookout points with views over the valley on the hills behind the former residence.

 Many more foundations of residences, temples and shrines have been unearthed along the valley.
 In addition, visitors can view the ruins of the formidable gates that guarded the narrow ends of the valley; as well as hike up the 473 meter high mountain to the east which served as the site of Ichijodani Castle.
-However, not much of the former castle remains on the mountain today.
+However, not much of the former castle remains.

-Take a train along the JR Kuzuryu Line from Fukui to Ichijodani Station (15 minutes, 240 yen, departures every 2-3 hours) from where it is about a ten minute walk to the entrance of the former town.
+Take the JR Kuzuryu Line from Fukui to Ichijodani Station (20 minutes, 240 yen, departures every 2-3 hours) from where it is about a ten minute walk to the entrance of the former town.
 The restored village at the opposite end of former town is an additional 15 minute walk further into the valley.
 The new museum is located just a few steps from Ichijodani Station.